-- The Group does not have any representation on the board of directors or corresponding governing body of the investee. - ii) The Group does not participate in policy making process. - iii) The Group does not have any material transactions with the investee. - iv) The Group does not interchange any managerial personnel. - v) The Group does not provide any essential technical information to the investee. - vi) As these are not investments strategic to the core business of the Holding Company, these are intended to be divested/liquidated in the near future.
+- i) of the investee. - The Group does not participate in policy making process. ii) - iii) The Group does not have any material transactions with the investee. - iv) The Group does not interchange any managerial personnel. - The Group does not provide any essential technical information to the investee.
+V) - divested/liquidated in the near future.